 With an innovative curriculum and a commitment to hands-on learning and active dialogue, SFAI fosters an authentic artistic community engaged in interdisciplinary thinking and contemporary studio practice.
 PreCollege offers a diverse and introductory course of study comparable to that of a first-year BFA student.
-Students pick two different courses (morning and afternoon) that meet for three hours each, Monday through Thursday.
+Students pick two different courses (morning and afternoon) that meet Monday through Thursday.
 Friday academic activities, studio hours, and exploratory workshops enhance the studio curriculum.

 Student Campus Schedule

 Tuesday and Thursday

 Fridays in Focus

 An exciting range of workshops and activities fill Fridays at PreCollege.
 Meet new people, work with faculty, and explore the Bay Area.
 Friday morning and afternoon activities are required for PreCollege students—you wouldn’t want to miss them anyway—in addition to classes and studio time.